davetropeano/lda/source/lda-server-libraries/index.markdown

   3. Taking a DELETE request from the WSGi server and translating it into a delete of a single entity on the storage system.
   4. Taking a PATCH request from the WSGi server and translating it into an update of an entity on the storage system.
 The representation of the to-be-created resource is RDF
   5. Taking a transform (POST) request from the WSGi server and translating it into query on the storage system.
 The representation of the query resource is structured like RDF/JSON with some tweaks (see the section on query) and the result is pure RDF.
-  6. Providing a default implementation of 'virtual' container resources that are calculated from queries.
+  6. Providing a default implementation of 'calculated' container resources that are constructed from queries.
 This includes the ability to POST to these resources as well as to GET them.
 It also includes augmenting the representation of other resources to point to these virtual resources.
-(Note to self - should this not be in a library that can be used without having to subclass?)
   7. Augmenting each resource with a reference to a 'virtual' container that lists the historic versions of the resource.

 The Standard Business Logic Server is also not big - it is under 650 lines - although would be a couple of times bigger if it were refined to commercial quality.